UniFi Cloud Gateway Ultra Review: The Best $129 Gateway for Gigabit Networks (2026)

 Cloud Gateway Ultra vs. 2026 Compact Gateways

-Unlike the Max and Dream Router 7, the Ultra is strictly a router and controller — no built-in WiFi, no camera storage, no PoE output.
-That focus keeps the price low but means you need additional hardware for a complete network.
+The Ultra is strictly a router and controller — no built-in WiFi, no camera storage, no PoE output.
+That focus keeps the price low but means additional hardware is required for a complete network.
 For rackmount comparisons (UDM-Pro, Pro Max), see our full gateway comparison guide.

 Quick Verdict